banzaicloud/thanos-operator/docs/types/thanospeer_types.md

 ### queryHTTPServiceURL (string, optional) {#thanospeerstatus-queryhttpserviceurl}

-The peer query is available over HTTP on this internal service URL<br>
+The peer query is available over HTTP on this internal service URL

 Default: -